cwise24/F5OS/rSeries_Host/README.md

 **11-upload-image** playbook will upload image from MyF5 provided link to rSeries.
 Paste copied link from MyF5 to line 8.

 **13-vlan_interface** playbeook will attach VLAN to interface.
-Under the *vars:* section define list of VLANs or empty list
+Under the *vars:* section define list of VLANs or empty list.
+Uses *j2/vlan_interface.j2* to template payload.

 Empty:
 ```